What is a Medical Resident?: A Complete Guide

 EMRA offers job-finding assistance to its members.
 To become a member, one must also be a member of the American College of Emergency Physicians (ACEP).

 These organizations are teeming with helpful resources.
-There are typically on-campus or on-site resources for residents to contact with questions surrounding residency.
+Residents can typically contact on-campus or on-site resources with questions about residency.

 Medical Residents vs. Interns

-In the words of Albany Med, “An ‘intern’ is a physician in their first-year of residency after graduating from Medical School.”
-There is no difference between a medical resident versus an intern; an intern is just a first-year medical resident.
+In the words of Albany Med, “An ‘intern’ is a physician in their first year of residency after graduating from Medical School.”
+There is no difference between a medical resident and an intern; an intern is just a first-year medical resident.

 After their “intern” phase, residents typically receive a pay raise and more benefits.
 The further a resident is in their program, the more responsibilities they’re given.